plasmatech8/skeleton-material-theme/README.md

 # Skeleton Material Theme

-This is a demo attempt to create a Material-like theme using [SvelteKit](https://kit.svelte.dev/) and [Skeleton](https://www.skeleton.dev/) UI.
+This is a demo which attempts to create a Material-like theme using [SvelteKit](https://kit.svelte.dev/) and [Skeleton](https://www.skeleton.dev/) UI.

 ![Alt text](./docs/home.png)